Should a Literature Review be Critical? Tips How to do it

 Quick Content Check

-The coverage of content as per the table of content meets your needs.
+The coverage of content as per the table of contents meets your needs.
 The preface should address your topic.
 If there is no index and cited sources are not included, then that is a clear sign of a lack of authority.
 Use the citation criteria to test sources if listed.

 Coverage